mark-wiemer-org/ahkpp/README.md

 AutoHotkey Plus Plus is one of many extensions that offer VS Code language support.
 So why should you use this one?

 -   **IntelliSense**: Smart code completion, syntax highlighting, code navigation, and more.
 -   **Actively Maintained**: Any issues encountered while using this extension can be reported and fixed.
 With other extensions, anything that's broken will stay broken forever.
-You can report any issues with AHK++ (and view all issues) through the [issue tracker](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/issues)
+You can report any issues with AHK++ (and view all issues) through the [issue tracker](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/issues).
 -   **Debug Support**: Run and debug AHK scripts from VS Code.
 -   **New Features**: Another benefit to active maintenance is that AHK++ can add new features as users request them.

 ## Install

-Install from VS Code Marketplace: [Install AutoHotkey Plus Plus](https://marketplace.visualstudio.com/items?itemName=mark-wiemer.vscode-autohotkey-plus-plus).
+Install from VS Code or install from VS Code Marketplace: [Install AutoHotkey Plus Plus](https://marketplace.visualstudio.com/items?itemName=mark-wiemer.vscode-autohotkey-plus-plus).

 ## Commands